 For all of these I will check the background as much as I can.
 If I’m stating a number or a situation then I’ll do my best to verify it and present the information accurately, even if it doesn’t support my position.
 In many of my posts, especially my “Issue Of The Month” posts, I have cited every original source that I can find.
 These sources are usually not news articles, since those often present a biased view of the news.

-I commit to be accurate and, as much as possible, to prove that my conclusions are based on sound evidence.
+I commit to be accurate and, as much as possible, to show that my conclusions are based on sound evidence.